 Comprising the Forest Heights Soccer Club, Hillside Soccer Club, Skyline Soccer Club and the Vista Soccer Club, this cluster serves a huge area of Portland’s westside.
 If your kid is headed for Lincoln High School, this club is for you!

-Ages: Kindergarten to third grade.
+Ages: Kindergarten to fifth grade

-Area served: Portland’s westside.
+Area served: Portland’s westside

 David Douglas Soccer Club

 This light-hearted recreational soccer club is focused on soccer-for-the-fun-of-it.
 All practices take place on fields within the David Douglas School District.
+Players are encouraged to donate used uniforms and equipment to support the club gear swap and affordable access.

-Area served: SE Portland.
+Area served: Southeast Portland

 Foothills Soccer Club

 The largest soccer club in Southwest Portland, Foothills offers both recreational soccer for 4- to 14-year-olds and academy soccer for older kids.
+Scholarships may be available for recreational and academy program members.
+Check online.

-Area served: SW Portland.
+Area served: Southwest Portland

 Hollywood Soccer Club